An exploration of the remote Somerset Island

 Imagine setting foot on a barren landscape, no human life in sight.
 Ahead of you are vast stretches of rolling tundra, with Muskox strolling along the horizon.
 Your guide summons you over to a bone sled that’s has been discovered, abandoned between 500-1,000 years ago.
 Despite your surroundings, you haven’t stepped back in time.
-It’s 2017, and you’re exploring the remote and untouched Northwest Passage, 500 miles north of the Arctic Circle.
+You’re exploring the remote and untouched Somerset Island, 500 miles north of the Arctic Circle.

 Study the crumbling remains of homes, built by the Thule people in the 13th century.
-The Thule were a nomadic culture, and built both summer and winter homes based on where the hunting could be had.
+The Thule were a nomadic culture and built both summer and winter homes based on where the hunting could be had.
 The winter sites were built higher inland, with a complex system of connecting tunnels.
-Summer sites are still found scattered around the Cunningham Inlet, their close proximity built by the Thule for the purpose of hunting belugas each summer.
+Summer sites are still found scattered around Somerset Island, their close proximity built by the Thule for the purpose of hunting belugas each summer.

 Adventures abound at Arctic Watch, all centered around this unique and remote region.
 Stroll the tundra or zip through the sands on an ATV, passing 1,000-year-old historical sites and timeworn animal skulls.
 Pass snow-white polar bears, strolling the expansive land in search of a snack.
 (Keep your hands inside your vehicle at all times!)
 Watch for Arctic Fox, muskox and countless bird species.
 Despite the seemingly barren landscape, land-based wildlife exists here and is well worth the wait.

 Daily explorations are satiated by gourmet, Canadian-inspired fare, and evenings are punctuated with tales of Arctic explorations.
 The Arctic Watch team is run by the Weber family, famed Arctic explorers.
-Patriarch Richard Weber has been honored with the Order of Canada, having completed over 60 Arctic, North and South Pole expeditions.
-Matriarch Josée Auclair is a former professional skier for Team Canada, and has led women’s polar treks to the North and South Pole.
-Sons Tessum and Nansen are Arctic explorers, athletes, photographers and expert guides.
-At Arctic Watch you’ll experience true Northern hospitality from Arctic experts, unrivalled adventures and memories to last a lifetime.
+Patriarch Richard Weber has been honored with the Order of Canada, having completed over 60 Arctic and South Pole expeditions.
+Matriarch Josée Auclair is a former professional skier for Team Canada and has led women’s polar treks to the North and South Pole.
+Sons Tessum and Nansen are Arctic explorers, athletes, photographers, and expert guides.
+At Arctic Watch you’ll experience true Northern hospitality from Arctic experts, unrivaled adventures and memories to last a lifetime.
 No-one knows Somerset Island and the Arctic better than they do.

 If you’re looking to explore the Arctic in style, check out Arctic Canada; North of Extraordinary.